Open Accessibility Menu

 • Carpal Tunnel Release "Friendly and efficient" Provider: Tze C Ip MD

-• Carpal Tunnel Release "Knowledgeable and friendly" Provider: Shaunak S Desai MD
+• Carpal Tunnel Release "For having to have surgery they did all they could do.
+Thanks again."
+Provider: Shaunak S Desai MD

 • Carpal Tunnel Release "The staff is very professional and friendly.
 Dr Ip has a nice bedside manner."
 Provider: Tze C Ip MD